SQL Server database mail is a critical component of good communication.

 Step 4: Manage the Security

 If needed, grant the “DatabaseMailUserRole” role to a specific user(s).
-To send emails, we need to grant this role.
+This role is needed to send emails.

 Then click on the “Next” button.